Complex energy flows in non-empty space for double unification of particles with fields and charges with masses: Logarithmic potential rids of Coulomb energy divergence

+where the particle's density $ n(r) = {r_o } / {4\pi r^2(r + r_o)^2}$ in non-empty space replicates the Dirac operator density $\delta(r) $ under the empty space approxima\-tion of reality.
+The exact solution (10) matches the finite balance of electric energy (3) and rids Maxwell electrodynamics of the Coulomb energy diver\-gence.

-The field flux of the radial charge distribution $\rho (r)$ depends on a selected radius R for a Gaussian sphere, where the carrier density scale $r_o$ is the half-charge radius for the unlimited astrodistribution (8) of the total charge $(-e_o)$.
-In other words, any extremely small but finite scale $r_o \neq 0$ unavoidably results in the global astrodistribution of the elementary charge over the entire Universe.
-Therefore, the non-point Maxwell electron (8) cannot be localized in principle within the microscopic (and even macroscopic) volume assumed in the Lorentz model.
-The Maxwell charge density is firmly bound with the electric field energy density, $\rho \propto {\vec {\rm e}}^2$.
-This identical charge and its field energy counter-flows ought to fill the non-empty world space continuously together with collinear (residual) energy co-flows of the distributed active mass and its passive gravitation field within the elementary radial carrier \cite {Bu}.
-The exact mathematical solutions (8) to equations (6) for overlapping elementary charges conceptually reject the empty space paradigm with separated fields and particles.
+The field flux of the radial charge distribution $\rho (r)$ depends on a selected radius R for a Gaussian sphere, where the complex number $r_o$ defines the half-charge scale $|r_o|$ for the infinite spatial (astro)distribution (10) of the total charge $q \equiv q(\infty)$.
+In other words, any non-zero value $r_o \neq 0$ unavoidably results in the global astrodistribution of the elementary charge over the entire Universe.
+Therefore, the non-point Maxwell electron (10) cannot be localized in principle within the microscopic (and even macroscopic) volume assumed in the Lorentz model.
+The classical charge density is rigidly bound with the electric field energy density, $\rho \propto {\vec {\rm d}}^2$.
+The equivalent charge and its field counter-flows of imaginary electric energies fill non-empty world space continuously together with collinear (residual) co-flows of real mass-energies within the elementary radial carrier \cite {Bu3}.
+The exact mathematical solution (10) to the classical field equations (1) admits the global material overlap of all elementary charges and rejects the empty space simplification of reality through separated fields and particles.